Pineapple Express: Southern California, December 2010

-In December 2010, a Pineapple Express system ravaged California from 15–22 December, bringing with it as much as 2 ft of rain to the San Gabriel Mountains, and over 13 ft of snow in the Sierra Nevada.
+In December 2010, a Pineapple Express system ravaged California from 15 to 22 December, bringing with it as much as 2 ft of rain to the San Gabriel Mountains, and over 13 ft of snow in the Sierra Nevada.
 Although the entire state was affected, the Southern California counties of San Bernardino, Orange, Riverside, San Diego, and Los Angeles bore the brunt of the system of storms, as coastal and hillside areas were impacted by mudslides and major flooding.

 California, December 2014

 In December 2014, a powerful winter storm enhanced by a Pineapple Express feature struck California, resulting in snow, wind, and flood watches.
 A blizzard warning was issued by the National Weather Service for the Northern Sierra Nevada for the first time in California since October 2009 and January 2008.
 The storm caused power outages for more than 50,000 people.
 It was thought to be the most powerful storm to impact California since the January 2010 California winter storms.
-A rare tornado touched down in Los Angeles on December 12.
+A rare tornado touched down in Los Angeles on 12 December.